Health Library

 After the Test

 The technologist will tell you when all of the pictures have been taken.
 The needle and catheter will be removed.
 Your child may return to normal daily activities.
 After having the urinary catheter placed for the test, your child's urine may be pink the first time they pee.
 This is caused by a small amount of blood in the urine.
 Your child may also have some discomfort peeing after the catheter is removed.
 Drinking more fluids will help this feel better.
-If your child’s pee is pink for more than 24 hours or if your child has difficulty peeing, call your child's doctor.
+If your child’s pee is pink for more than 24 hours, or if your child has trouble peeing, call your child's doctor.

 Your child will get rid of the medicine from their body when they pee.
 It should be completely out of your child's body within six to eight hours.
 As always, after your child pees, you and your child should wash your hands.
 Wash your hands after handling diapers or urine-soaked sheets.